iyzg/notebooks/_src/snippets.md

 ### XIII.
 Adaptive Interfaces

 I wonder if we could use LLMs to creative interfaces that learn and adapt to a user.
 In the same way that vim starts to grow [with us](https://thesephist.com/posts/ivy/) and suggests possible ways to add new keybinds for common keybinds and actions.
 We should lower the bar for customizing software.

+### XIV.
+Intelligence Auto Bootstraps

+An interesting idea is that intelligence is the ability to create more problems that only *more intelligence* can solve.
+In a way, intelligence is necessarily self-propagating since it makes issues only it can solve.
+Under this framework of thinking, perhaps computers are a form of intelligence since they've certainly created a new class of problems.
+(Counter point: *they* haven't done that, humans have made new problems using computers)!

+A maybe productive way to think about AGI is when it creates problems that only it can solve.
+This is why a truly superhuman AGI has arrived.
+If it creates problems that both it and humans can solve, then it is some in-between intelligence, and if it creates problems that it can't solve, I'm not sure this is any sort of general recursively improving intelligence.